holdensmagicalunicorn/Aperture-Duplicate-Finder/README.markdown

 Don't forget to do a submodule update after cloning this repository.

+## Usage

+Before you try to use the software read all of this README.

+Run the app, use the "Choose" button to select an Aperture library file (.aplibrary).
+Click "Start".
+The app will quit Aperture if it's already running, scan for duplicates, re-launch Aperture and then mark all duplicate images with the "x-duplicate" keyword.

+Important!!!
+Make sure the Aperture library you want to process is the last Aperture library open before running this tool.

 ## Danger!!!

 This tool reads files inside the aperture library bundle.
 This is not recommended by Apple.
 As far as I know the only legitimate way to access Aperture photos from a 3rd party app is via AppleScript - this has various issues, foremost of which is performance.